What to Plant Each Month in the UK

 Plan First, Then Plant (Why Layout Matters)

 Planning your garden or allotment layout before you sow makes a real difference.
 It helps you think ahead about how plants will grow, how long they’ll stay in the ground, and what needs to follow them later in the growing season.
-Even so, the plan doesn’t need to be perfect — a rough planting layout is still far better than guessing as you go.

 When you plan first, it becomes much easier to: